-Beckham wants to stay at AC Milan, leave LA Galaxy
+David Beckham wants to make his stay at AC Milan permanent and leave the Los Angeles Galaxy.

 The England midfielder's three-month stint in Italy is due to end on March 8, but after impressing in Serie A he wants to cut short his contract with Major League Soccer.

 Beckham made the announcement today after playing the first half of Milan's 2-2 friendly draw at Glasgow Rangers.

 "At the moment my lawyers are not talking to the Galaxy but I have expressed my desire to stay at AC Milan now and it's just down to Milan and Galaxy to come to an agreement," Beckham said.
 "I have enjoyed my time here.
 I knew I would enjoy it but I didn't expect to enjoy it as much as I have and do as well as I have."